crocs-muni/roca/README.md

 ### Python 3

-Detection tools works also wth Python 3.
+Detection tools works also with Python 3.4+

 ### Docker container